jona712/Star-Cinema/README.md

 # Star Cinema

-The "Star Cinema" project is a cinema management system developed in Visual Studio 2022 using C#.
-It allows users to select movies, showtimes, and seats, and perform billing.
-The system includes maintenance of the movie lineup, users, movies, theaters, and showtimes.
-It also generates reports in PDF format, implements security controls, and consumes an API from the Banco Central De Costa Rica to obtain the exchange rate.
-The project utilizes various design patterns such as Facade, Factory, among others, and uses a SQL Server database for information management.
+Movie Ticket Billing System.

 ## Description

-"Star Cinema" is a cinema management system developed in Visual Studio 2022 using C#.
+The "Star Cinema" project is a comprehensive cinema management system developed in Visual Studio 2022 using C#.
 It enables users to select movies, showtimes, and seats, perform billing, and includes maintenance of movie lineups, users, theaters, and showtimes.
-The system generates PDF reports, implements security controls, and consumes an API from the Banco Central De Costa Rica to obtain exchange rates.
+The system also generates reports in PDF format, implements security controls, and consumes an API from the Banco Central De Costa Rica to obtain exchange rates.
+Utilizing various design patterns such as Facade, Factory, among others, and leveraging a SQL Server database for information management, "Star Cinema" offers a seamless moviegoing experience while ensuring efficient data handling and security.

 ## Technologies Used